cmdruid/waypoint/README.md

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-This project is still in its infancy.
-I'd appreciate any help with the following:

-#### Documentation
-* Writing this readme.md.
-* Putting together links and resources.
-* Formatting this project as a template for others to learn how to build skills with Alexa.

-#### Design
-* Put together a feature design doc for the developers to follow.
-* Put together an alexa voice interaction model, with basic dialogue and scripts.

-#### Development
-* Check if user has the requested permissions (location services), and what type (mobile or static).
-* If user does not have permissions, request it from user (or guide user to enable them).
-* Remember and save user preferences, and store within a (free!) amazon persistent storage instance.
-* Query API for charging station (based on user preferences!), and return json response as dict.
-* Rate and score station results based on default preferences and user preferences.
-* Query nearby places based on type (food, shopping, etc.) using (google maps?)
-API, and also use it to rate and score.
-* Figure out how to query current nav destination, then calculate a point between current location and destination.

-#### Presentation
-* A basic slide presentation for the hackathon event.
-* A basic dialogue script for the presentation.
-* A planned outline of the presentation, with cues for slides, dialogue and software demo.

-#### Collaboration
-* A place for everyone to communicate. (slack?)
-* A kanban board or something to keep track of tasks and push them along.
-* Someone to keep track of contributors and teams, their progress, and what they need help with.
-* Someone to to keep track of issues and roadblocks.
-Either on github or another kanban board.

 ## Versioning
 I plan to use [SemVer](http://semver.org/) for versioning at some point in the future.